deepakr2210/deepakr2210/README.md

-- Developed a full autonomous racing pipeline for a 1/10th-scale autonomous racecar, implemented a Model Predictive Contouring Control (MPCC) in ROS2 C++ to follow a precomputed raceline deployed on an Intel NUC-ANHi5 for real-time control
+Developed a full autonomous racing pipeline for a 1/10th-scale autonomous racecar.
+Implemented control solutions such as MPCC, MPC, MPPI etc and also data driven mrthods such as SAC, PPO etc for real-time decision making on an Intel NUC.
+Implemented sensor fusion of LiDAR and odometry for localization and mapping to enable robust, real-time state estimation under dynamic race conditions
-- Developed a Soft Actor Critic (SAC) policy in PyTorch with Stable-Baselines3, incorporating reward shaping to improve lap times by 15% over baseline controllers in both simulation and hardware experiments
-- Integrated Hokuyo 2D LiDAR scans with wheel-encoder odometry via Adaptive Monte Carlo Localization to output a fused 2D pose to the controller, improving robustness to slip and ensuring reliable high-speed lap tracking across track layouts

 ### [Electric All Terrain Vehicle](data/Projects/BAJA/Readme.md)